aimms/how-to/C_Deployment/159-exchange-data-with-pro.rst

 packets.

-More details of the relevant parts of the AIMMS Platform architecture can be found in `deployment-exchange-data-more-details`_.
+More details of the relevant parts of the AIMMS Platform architecture can be found in `More details on AIMMS PRO architecture <deployment-exchange-data-more-details>`_.

 Option 2: ‘Via the AIMMS PRO API’
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^